 - Maintain situational awareness of threats and vulnerabilities throughout the organization;

 - Establish and maintain a dynamic control environment;

 - Manage connections with and to third parties; and

 - Develop and test business continuity and disaster recovery plans that incorporate cyber-incident scenarios.

 In addition to the updated guidance, the FFIEC stressed the importance of community banks maintaining their situational awareness by using information sharing such as FS-ISAC.
-As Avivah Litan from Gartner noted, “Collaboration and sharing Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far... greatly increases the chances individual banks have of mitigating risk.
-The criminals typically attack multiple financial institutions using the same techniques, attack servers and Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs..
+As Avivah Litan from Gartner noted, “Collaboration and sharing Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. greatly increases the chances individual banks have of mitigating risk.
+The criminals typically attack multiple financial institutions using the same techniques, attack servers and Malware: Software that is intended to damage or disable computers and computer systems..
 The bad guys are definitely collaborating and cross-pollinating – and so should the good guys.”

 Besides information sharing, the November 3 statement also discusses the need for cybersecurity preparedness and incident management.
 No matter the size of bank or type of third party vendor working with banks, regulatory organizations are stressing the need for tighter cybersecurity measures.